apidae-tourisme/apidae-php/README.md

     'OAuthClientId'    => 'XXX',
     'OAuthSecret'      => 'XXX',
     'exportDir'        => '/tmp/sitraExports',

+    // Http client configuration
     'timeout'          => 0,
     'connectTimeout'   => 0,
     'proxy'            => null,

+    // Global settings for touristic objects queries 'responseFields'   => [],
+    'locales'          => ['fr', 'en'],
+    'count'            => 20,
 ]);

-// You can also only use the mandatory parameters.
+// You can also only use the mandatory parameters (all options have sensible defaults).
 $client = new \Sitra\ApiClient\Client([
     'apiKey'           => 'XXX',
     'projectId'        => 672,